Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 live collector state, late proposal arrivals, or a node-local sub-quorum set instead of the accepted witness in the transaction stream.

-**INV-7 — Enhanced shadow tickets are issuance latches, not global tombstones.**
+**INV-7 — Export latches are issuance latches, not global tombstones.**
 The latch binds the canonical target signing intent and is keyed by `(owner, origin transaction ID W)`, not by one authorization-envelope-dependent target transaction ID or by destination TicketSequence alone.
 The signed release Memo